-Now as Faith flips the page and writes the next chapter of her story.
-On her second album ‘Fall To Grace’, Faith takes the reigns, moving away from the reference points that characterised her first record, and guiding her compositions into a new, contemporary realm.
-From the disco throb of ‘Blood, Sweat and Tears’ and the giddy dance-pulse that runs through ‘Agony’, to ‘Freedom’ with its shuffled beats and soaring peaks, Faith’s vocals offer bluesy power and reveal husky emotion.
-Backed by spectacular strings and gospel singers, lead single ‘Picking Up The Pieces’ finds Faith exploring the struggle of living with the shadow of a lover’s ex, while ‘Black & Blue’ is peppered with astute social observations.
+On her second album ‘Fall To Grace’, Faith took the reigns, guiding her compositions into a new, contemporary realm.
+Backed by spectacular strings and gospel singers, lead single ‘Picking Up The Pieces’ found Faith exploring the struggle of living with the shadow of a lover’s ex, while ‘Black & Blue’ is peppered with astute social observations.

 2014’s ‘A Perfect Contradiction’ is a very different record from 'Fall To Grace'.
 Paloma says, "It's tone is the very opposite of what the last album was...
 I've been reflecting on things that have been tough but I'm almost celebrating that.
 If you haven't been to the bottom, you wouldn't be able to recognise how it feels to feel really amazing, after all."
 Album highlights include the strident charge of ‘Other Woman’ written with Plan B, the raunch of ‘Take Me’, with John Legend, and the tough, solo compositions of ‘Impossible Heart’ and ‘Mouth To Mouth’.

 "This album feels like the real me, almost," Paloma says.
 “I've realised that learning confidence really makes you capable of things... and that together we can be capable of anything."